deanmtd/deanmtd.github.io.python.atm/README.md

 # deanmtd.github.io.python.atm
-A few py scripts to automate some things
+Machine Learning and py scripts to automate some things